kkhaledhamed/FIFO-Verification-using-SystemVerilog/README.md

 #### Assertion Coverage: Ensuring that all RTL assertions were exercised.
 #### Functional Coverage: Using a covergroup to measure the effectiveness of the testbench in exercising different FIFO states (e.g., full, almost full, empty).

-Label1: When rst_n is asserted, all flags and internal signals should be reset to 0.
-Label2: When rst_n is deactivated and the FIFO is full (count = depth), the full flag should be high.
-Label3: When rst_n is deactivated and the FIFO has one free slot (count = depth-1), the almostfull flag should be high.
-Label4: When rst_n is deactivated and the FIFO is empty (count = 0), the empty flag should be high.
-Label5: When rst_n is deactivated and the FIFO has only one element (count = 1), the empty flag should still be high.
-Label6: When rst_n is deactivated and a write occurs while the FIFO is not full, the wr_ack flag should be high, and the wr_ptr should increment.
-Label7: When rst_n is deactivated and a write occurs while the FIFO is full, the overflow flag should be high.
-Label8: When rst_n is deactivated and a read occurs while the FIFO is not empty, the rd_ptr should increment, and data_out should match mem[rd_ptr].
-Label9: When rst_n is deactivated and a read occurs while the FIFO is empty, the underflow flag should be high.
-At the end of the simulation, the FIFO is empty, indicating that all transactions were processed correctly.

 #### Overall Coverage
 Toggle Coverage: Measures how often each bit in the design toggles.
 Branch Coverage: Ensures all branches in conditional statements are exercised.